parkjinman98/Manual/src/body.md

 )
 ```

-## Compiling Keras/TensorFlow Models
+## Compiling TensorFlow/Keras Models
-Since Keras works as an interface for TensorFlow 2, models on the Keras framework can be converted to Mobilint IR via TensorFlow.
+Since Keras works as an interface for TensorFlow, models on the Keras framework can be converted to Mobilint IR via TensorFlow.
 First, we load and save the Keras/TensorFlow model into the format of the frozen graph, which ends with `.pb`.
 Then, with the directory containing the frozen graph, qubee will compile the model.
 The following code assumes the calibration dataset is prepared in the directory `/workspace/calibration/resnet50`.

-@<b>Remark@</b> According to the annotations and old version instructions, the TensorFlow compilation should work by providing the directory containing the frozen graph or just the frozen graph file.
-However, the current version makes various errors, such as kernel parsing errors, incompatible tag errors, etc. We are currently working on this issue.
+@<b>@<color:FF0000>Important@</color:FF0000>@</b> According to the annotations and old version instructions, the TensorFlow compilation should work by providing the directory containing the frozen graph or just the frozen graph file.
+However, the current version of qubee has minor but critical bug in the TensorFlow parser.
+It is now fixed and will be released in the next version.
+For now, please use the ONNX or PyTorch model to compile the model.
 ```python
 """ Compile Keras/TensorFlow model """
 from qubee import mxq_compile